sriva-tsa/Ass1/README.md

-# Basic Machine learning algortihms tested and trained with datasets from Kaggle
+# Basic Machine learning algorithms tested and trained with datasets from Kaggle